pmneila/Lights-Out/README.rst

 Gauss-Jordan elimination.

 For some board sizes *n* (eg., n=5) the adjacency matrix is rank deficient.
-This means that for those sizes, some initial configurations have no solution, and some other configurations have several solutions.
+This means that for those sizes some initial configurations have no solution and some other configurations have several solutions.
 The solver determines if a given configuration is solvable.
-In that case, it finds the simpler solution, ie., the solution with the minimum number of movements.
-To do this, it also computes a base of the right null space of the adjacency matrix.
+In that case, it finds the simplest solution, ie., the solution with the minimum number of movements.
+To do this, it computes a base of the right null space of the adjacency matrix.

 Usage